6 Tips: How to Manage and Retain Union Membership

 You’ll also be able to quickly process paper lists with pre-populated batches, meaning you’ll spend less time on these administrative tasks and more time building community among your union members.

-It’s also easy to keep track of what each member may owe so that you can better target members that require more engagement.
+It’s also easy to track what each member may owe so that you can better target members requiring more engagement.
 Plus, you can generate reports to tell you everything you need to know about your union’s current financial status.

 Identify new members.

 When managing your union members, remember to put their needs first.
-Purposefully connecting with members, actively asking for their feedback, and driving meaningful engagement will go a very long way to improve your overall management and retention strategies.
+Purposefully connecting with members, actively asking for their feedback, and driving meaningful engagement will greatly improve your overall management and retention strategies.
 Make an effort to regularly check in, connect with new hires, and cultivate a meaningful and supportive community.

 UnionWare can help you achieve all of your union’s goals with our comprehensive organizational software.
 Book a demo today!